 Where is Okinawa?

 Okinawa Prefecture is the southernmost part of Japan, located in the East China Sea, approximately 1,600 km away from Tokyo.
-The islands group is spread out over 400 km and out of the 160 islands, 49 are uninhabited.
-The prefectural capital is Naha, the biggest city situated in the main island, also the the largest island.
-There are more than 1.4 million people living there, and it has the 9th highest population density in Japan.
+The island group is spread out over 400 km and out of the 160 islands, 49 are uninhabited.
+The prefectural capital and biggest city is Naha, which is situated on the main island, which also happens to be the largest island.
+There are more than 1.4 million people living there, and it has the 9th highest population density in all of Japan.

 Best time to visit Okinawa

 Okinawa is known for its subtropical climate with pleasant temperatures all year round.
-Though, we recommend to best time to visit Okinawa is spring or autumn, when the beaches are open and the temperature is not too hot.
-You will want to avoid the rain season in Okinawa, which lasts from early May to early June.
-In addition, typhoons can be a problem in Okinawa in July and August, and occasionally into October.
-All things considered, we recommend the best time to visit Okinawa is from March to early May or late September to December.
+Though, we recommend visiting Okinawa in the spring or autumn, when the beaches are open and the temperature isn’t too hot.
+You will want to avoid the rainy season in Okinawa, which usually lasts from early May to early June.
+In addition, typhoons can be a problem in Okinawa in July and August, and even occasionally in September.
+All things considered, the best time to visit Okinawa is from March to early May or late September to December.

 How to get to Okinawa

 From Tokyo, there are daily, direct flights that take you to Okinawa in less than 3 hours.
-This is definitely the fastest and easiest way to get Okinawa island for an affordable price – we recommend you book well in advance.
+This is definitely the fastest and easiest way to get to Okinawa island for an affordable price – we recommend you book well in advance.
 You can also take domestic flights to Okinawa from other airports such as Kansai International Airport in Osaka.
-In addition, there are daily direct flights to Ishigaki, Miyako and Shimoji airport from several airports including Narita and Haneda airport.
-Okinawa Airport also offers some international connections in East Asia.
+In addition, there are daily direct flights to Ishigaki, Miyako, and Shimoji airports from several airports including Narita and Haneda.
+Okinawa Airport also offers some international connections to East Asia.

 How to get around in Okinawa

-Once you arrive in Okinawa, you need to find some reliable type of transportation to take you around the islands.
-As the public transportation system in Okinawa is not so developed compared to big cities, most people rent a car to get around the main island.
-There are a number of car rental shops around the Naha Airport.
-Make sure to make a reservation online prior to your visit, as it easily gets fully booked during holiday seasons!
-If you want to travel to the more isolated islands, you can take a ferry or domestic flights, and rent a car or bike on site.
+Once you arrive in Okinawa, you will need to figure out what form of transportation you will be using to get around the islands.
+As the public transportation system in Okinawa is not nearly as developed as the bigger cities on the mainland of Japan, most people rent a car to get around the main island.
+There are a number of car rental shops around Naha Airport.
+Make sure to make a reservation online prior to your visit, as they are often fully booked whenever there is a holiday!
+If you want to travel to the more isolated islands, you can take a ferry or a domestic flight, and rent a car or bike closer to where you are staying.

-Naha city is the prefectural capital of Okinawa.
-It boasts a number of famous tourist spots such as Shurijo Castle and Naminoue Shrine.
-Shurijo Castle was an iconic structure in Okinawa with has a long history.
-It was once a main castle for the Ryukyu Kingdom, which governed the island from the 15th to 19th century.
-It stood on a hill overlooking the Naha port which functioned as a trade center at that time.
-Unfortunately, a big fire largely destroyed in 2019.
-At this time visitors can visit parts of the Okinawa castle and witness the extensive restoration project.
-If you want to try some local specialties or get gifts for your family, visit Kokusai Dori, a lively downtown street full of great restaurants and retail shops!
-Kokusai Dori should certainly not be missing from your to do list in Naha.
+The main island of Okinawa is home to a number of unique places.
+Naha city is the prefectural capital of Okinawa and boasts a number of famous tourist spots such as Shurijo Castle and Naminoue Shrine.
+Shurijo Castle was an iconic structure in Okinawa with a long history.
+It was once the main castle for the Ryukyu Kingdom, which governed the island from the 15th to 19th century.
+It stood on a hill overlooking the Naha port which functioned as a trade center at the time.
+Unfortunately, a big fire burned down most of the castle in 2019.
+However, it is being rebuilt and some parts are available for tourists.
+The reconstruction of the main castle will be completed in 2026.

-After spending a couple of days in the city of Naha, fly to Ishigaki Island to have a relaxing experience in nature!
-Ishigaki Island is one of the most popular remote islands belonging to Okinawa.
-Ishigaki is the 3rd largest island in Okinawa, and located about 410 km south west of Naha.
-You will certainly by fascinated by the beautiful ocean, perfect to enjoy marine sports such as diving and snorkeling.
-Ishigaki is also suitable for stargazing at night, as there is less light pollution from residential areas.
-There are a number of luxurious hotels offering a comfortable stay with an amazing view of the sea.
+After spending a couple of days in the city of Naha, fly to Ishigaki Island to have a relaxing experience out in the beautiful nature!
+Ishigaki Island is one of the most popular remote islands that Okinawa has to offer.
+It is the 3rd largest island in Okinawa and is located about 410 km southwest of Naha.

 Taketomi Island and Kohama Island